Hyper-V

 Creating a Talos Kubernetes cluster using Hyper-V.

-1. Download the latest metal-amd64.iso ISO from github releases page
+1. Download the latest metal-amd64.iso from the GitHub releases page.

 Plan Overview

-Here we will create a basic 3 node cluster with a single control-plane node and two worker nodes.
-The only difference between control plane and worker node is the amount of RAM and an additional storage VHD.
-This is personal preference and can be configured to your liking.
+We will create a basic 3-node cluster with one control-plane node and two worker nodes.
+The main difference between the control plane and worker nodes is the amount of RAM and an additional storage VHD for the worker nodes.
+This can be customized to your preference.

-We are using a VMNamePrefix argument for a VM Name prefix and not the full hostname.
-This command will find any existing VM with that prefix and “+1” the highest suffix it finds.
-For example, if VMs talos-cp01 and talos-cp02 exist, this will create VMs starting from talos-cp03, depending on NumberOfVMs argument.
+We use a VMNamePrefix argument for the VM name prefix, not the full hostname.
+This command will find any existing VM with that prefix and increment the highest suffix found.
+For example, if talos-cp01 and talos-cp02 exist, it will create VMs starting from talos-cp03, depending on the NumberOfVMs argument.

 Setup a Control Plane Node